 One of our goals for 2017 was to travel more.
 I’d say we’ve accomplished that (see more vacations here)!
 Living in the southwest makes traveling a lot more difficult than living on one of the coasts.
 It usually takes several flights (tips for flying with a toddler here) to get to our destination or at least five hours in the car to change up the scenery.
 That’s why New York City has quickly became one of our favorite spots for a quick getaway trip.
 We can hop on a red eye flight and arrive in NYC five hour later.
-Plus there are so many things to do in NYC!
+Plus there are so many things to do in NYC !
+Every time I watch one of Love Taza’s NYC videos I want to go there again.
 We’ve taken four trips there in the past year and have never ran out of things to do in NYC.

 Since trips to New York are on most people’s bucket list we decided to put together a New York Guide for a three day family vacation with all our favorite things to do in NYC and a list of our favorite attractions.

 Morning: Central Park

 After a long flight, taxi ride and getting checked into a hotel there is nothing quite like Central Park to say “welcome to NYC”.
 Plus there are tons of things to do and see in Central Park that let our little kiddo run off some energy without having to worry about crowds.
 See our favorite things to do in Central park here and here.

 Afternoon: Top of Rockefeller Center and 9/11 Memorial

 The 9/11 Memorial is a quick taxi ride from Central Park.
 It gives the perfect opportunity for a casual history lesson about 9/11 with your kiddos.
 E’s teachers are always so impressed when he returns to pre-school from a NYC trip and talks about the “sad day the buildings came down”.